 Look through our gallery and spot some of the locations in the book!

 Profits from the sale of this book will help preserve Mira Johnson’s legacy and that of her fashion house, the House of Mirelle.

-Edition 2 of Mira’s life story will be published in November 2019, available on Amazon.com and .co.uk
+Edition 2 of Mira’s life story will be published in 2020, available on Amazon and in Hull libraries

 Read an extract from Miriam Bibbero Johnson’s Biography…